santhosh-kumar/MultiCameraTracking/README.md

 A multi-camera tracking algorithm using OpenCV.
 It depends on OpenCv 2.3.1 (http://opencv.org/), Boost libraries (http://www.boost.org/) and Intel IPP (https://software.intel.com/en-us/intel-ipp).

 Usage
 ------------

-In order to the tracker, use the following command:
+In order to run the tracker, use the following command:

 ### Windows ###